Diogosadias/SEM2_PI/docs/SprintB/US7/US7.md

 ### 1.3.
 Acceptance Criteria

 * AC1: Each user must have a single role defined in the system.
-* AC2: Name and email cannot be empty.
-* AC3: Phone number must be 9 digits and unique.

 ### 1.4.
 Found out Dependencies